Make-School-Courses/DevOps-Security/02-Lesson02/attacks.md

 ## Challenge
   - Choose one of the top 10 attacks and explain it
+    - In class presentation with 1 or two other students

 ## Stretch Challenge
   - Explain how to prevent that attack from happening